datacarpentry/image-processing/learners/edge-detection.md

 objectives:
 - Apply Canny edge detection to an image.
-- Explain how we can use sliders to expedite finding appropriate parameter values for our skimage function calls.
+- Explain how we can use sliders to expedite finding appropriate parameter values for our scikit-image function calls.
-- Create skimage windows with sliders and associated callback functions.
+- Create scikit-image windows with sliders and associated callback functions.
 keypoints:
 - The `skimage.viewer.ImageViewer` is extended using a `skimage.viewer.plugins.Plugin`.
 - We supply a filter function callback when creating a Plugin.